-No matter what is happening in the world, you can still make Thanksgiving special!
+No matter what is happening in the world or in your own life, you can still make Thanksgiving special.

 (Disclaimer: Some links below may be affiliate links, which means I may receive a commission should you click through to make a purchase.)